 Backup your hard disk and have it replaced

 Step 1.
 Download, install and launch AOMEI Backupper.
-On the main window, select "Backup" -> "Disk Backup" as show below.
-To backup files, click “File Backup” as instead.
+On the main window, select "Backup" -> "Disk Backup" as shown below.
+To only backup important files, click “File Backup” as instead.

 Step 2.
 Click “Add Disk”, then select the disk with SMART hard disk failure imminent and click “OK” to exit.

 Step 3.
-Click where the arrow point and select an external hard drive, USB flash drive, network drive or NAS as storage device.
+Click where the arrow point and select the prepared storage device, such as, external hard drive, USB flash drive, network drive or NAS as storage device.
 Then, click "Start Backup".

 • You are allowed to configure disk backup settings by clicking "Options", and select compress level, encryption, intelligent sector backup , etc.